Rebilly/api-definitions/WRITING-STYLE.md

       exchange the authentication token.
 ```

-is processed outside of Rebilly:
+Is processed outside of Rebilly:

 ```yaml
   isProcessedOutside: